 Requests must be based on the annual amount of the transfer (not monthly or quarterly) except where the transfer relates to a surplus brought forward from the previous year.
 Approved transfers against a current-year surplus will be apportioned equally over the remaining quarterly cash grants for the year.
-Approved transfers relating to a surplus brought forward from the previous year will be paid as a lump sum.
+Approved transfers relating to a surplus brought forward from the previous year or the accumulated balance will be paid as a lump sum.